spdx/spdx-3-model/model/Dataset/Properties/datasetNoise.md

 ## Description

 Describes what kinds of noises a dataset might encompass.

-The field uses free form text to specify the fields or the samples that might be noisy.
+The free-form text specifies fields or samples that might be noisy.

 Alternatively, it can also be used to describe various noises that could impact the whole dataset.

 ## Metadata